Eldonioid

-Dzik (1989) named the class Eldonioidea to encompass "velumbrellids" (i.e. eldoniids) and the goblet-shaped Cambrian animal Dinomischus.
-Eldonioidea was divided further into the orders Dinomischida (containing solely Dinomischus) and Vellumbrellida.
-The latter order was divided into Eldoniidae and Rotadiscidae.
-Most subsequent authors doubt a close relationship between Dinomischus and eldoniids.
-As a result, "Eldonioid" and "Eldoniid" have been used interchangeably by many recent publications.
-Some authors classify the rotadiscids and post-Cambrian "paropsonemids" as informal groups within Eldoniidae, while others maintain rotadiscids and "paropsonemids" as separate eldonioid families.
+Eldonioids or velumbrellids are an extinct clade of disc-shaped cambroernids, the Eldonioidea (or Velumbrellida), which lived in the early to middle Paleozoic (Cambrian to Devonian).
+The terms "eldonioid" and "eldoniid" have been used somewhat informally and interchangeably, but technically refer to members of the class Eldonioidea and the family Eldoniidae, respectively.
+The lifestyle of eldonioids is still an unresolved question; some authors reconstruct eldonioids as free-floating planktonic predators similar to jellyfish, while others argue that they were passive detritivores, embedded within the seabed for much of their life.

 Anatomy

+Eldonioids are characterized by their "medusoid" (jellyfish-shaped) bodies, with the form of a shallow dome opening below to an offset mouth supplemented by filamentous tentacles.
+Internally, they have a distinctive C-shaped cavity encompassing the gut, as well as hollow radial (radiating) structures arranged around a central ring canal.
+Most eldonioids are soft-bodied and can only be preserved in lagerstätten, but a few species may have hosted mineralized deposits.
+Historically, the affinities of eldonioids was enigmatic; recently, they been assessed as cambroernid deuterostomes.

 The basic eldonioid body plan is oriented around two circular discs sealed together with the viscera in between.
 The ventral (lower) disc is concave from below while the dorsal (upper) is convex from above, providing a dome-like profile to the body.
 The rim of the body is smooth, though the margin may furl slightly inwards under the ventral disc.
 Sediment infillings or differences in preservation allow for hollow internal structures to be differentiated from solid sheets of tissue within the body.